 12. Drink at the specialized wine restaurant, Armenaki in Pollonia.
-The owner, Antonis Mavroyiannis, certified Sommelier, combines his elaborately tasteful dishes with the right wine from an excellent wine list.
+The owner, Antonis Mavroyiannis, a certified Sommelier, combines his elaborately tasteful dishes with the right wine from an excellent wine list.
 Certainly taste the octopus with balsamic and rosemary served with quinoa.
 There are no words to describe it.

 13. Take a stroll to Mandrakia, this seaside settlement with the “Syrmata” and its colorful doors.

-14. Relax, drink a cool cocktail at Akri Bar with a view and nice music.
+14. Relax, and drink a cool cocktail at Akri Bar with a view and nice music.
 Some nights in the decks is Stergios Mikroutsikos, while the wife of the owner, Villy Bisilla, creates impressive jewels.

-We would like to thank the Municipality of Milos for the invitation and especially the Deputy Mayor Sofia Vamvakari Psatha, our amazing guide G., the renovated Milos Hotel for the wonderful hospitality and milosrent.gr for our car.
+We would like to thank the Municipality of Milos for the invitation and especially the Deputy Mayor Sofia Vamvakari Psatha, our amazing guide G., and the renovated Milos Hotel for the wonderful hospitality and milosrent.gr for our car.